-Our new House System will provide a structure that develops an essential sense of identity and belonging, providing students with opportunities for participation, involvement and leadership, critical aspects to developing self-esteem, confidence and maturity.
+Our new House System introduced this year, provides a structure that develops an essential sense of identity and belonging, providing students with opportunities for participation, involvement and leadership, critical aspects to developing self-esteem, confidence and maturity.

 For any school to be truly successful, the students need to have a strong sense of belonging to the College.
 Sense of belonging reflects the extent to which students perceive themselves as an important part of the school context and feel accepted and supported by school members.